 The CDT: Tested who I am

-For those wondering I am currently in Helsinki, Finland with my now girlfriend working on my photos and writing, and getting ready to put together my first creative work: a zine about our group’s hike of the CDT.
-If you’re curious to see more of my photography, please check out my instagram @cheesebeard_hikes
+For those wondering, I am currently in Helsinki, Finland with my now girlfriend working on my photos and writing.
+I’m getting ready to put together my first creative work: a zine about our group’s hike of the CDT.
+If you’re curious to see more of my photography, please check out my Instagram @cheesebeard_hikes

-** If you want to see what Cheesebeard carried on his hike of the CDT, click here to watch a video we made together.
+If you want to see what Cheesebeard carried on his Triple Crown hike of the CDT, click here to watch a video we made together.